elbgross/powerpuff_girls/README.md

 ---

+##📌 **Project Overview**:

+Breathe New York is a data analytics project aimed at identifying and ranking the environmental quality of NYC boroughs based on air pollution, noise exposure, traffic congestion, and green coverage.
+Our goal is to connect environmental health with real estate value to support more informed investment decisions.

 ## Goal:
 Our main objective was to identify the most polluted areas in Greater New York by analyzing four different datasets: